georghegel/libasm/README.md

 make test
 ```
 #### Use as library on Linux
+*Not working now.
+Because Linux-typed OS has another asm syntax.
+Will add asm later for Linux*
 Before including this dynamic lib to your C file, please make sure that in Makefile you added new target for compilation.
 ```c
 #include "libasm.h"